 The graphs on the following pages provide information regarding the City's historical and projected per capita General Fund expenditures; General Fund revenues and transfers-in by department and budget category; General Fund operating expenditures and transfers-out by department and budget category; total resources and appropriations; detailed summary for all funds; and three year comparisons of revenues and expenditures for all funds.

 PER CAPITA EXPENDITURES

-Next year's per capita costs as budgeted are up to \$651, compared to the current year, after adjusting for population growth and inflation.
+Per capita costs as budgeted are up to \$649, compared to the current year, after adjusting for population growth and inflation.

 Chart Notes